napari/napari/docs/plugins/index.md

 {ref}`hook-specifications-reference`.

 napari users can install plugins directly from their instance of napari to enhance their workflows; to learn more see {ref}`find-and-install-plugins`.

+To read about recommendations on how to develop your own plugin, see {ref}`best-practices`.